Atlantic Immigration Program (AIP) [R204(c) – C18] - Agreements or arrangements – International Mobility Program

 - Work permit extension

-- Open work permits for spouses and common-law partners
+- Open work permits for family members

 Atlantic Immigration Program (AIP)